madhumithaa-am/3-VI-CHARACTERISTICS-OF-GUNN-OSCILLATOR/README.md

 **Aim:**

-To study I-V characteristics of Gunn Diode and depth of modulation of modulation of PINdiode.
+To study I-V characteristics of Gunn Diode and depth of modulation of modulation of PINdiode

 **Apparatus Used:**